reneeritchey/citibike-rebalancing/README.md

 ## The question
 Every trip moves exactly one bike, so each station accrues a net flow (arrivals − departures).
-Persistent imbalance forces Citi Bike to physically rebalance bikes — a real operational cost.
+Persistent imbalance forces Citi Bike to physically rebalance bikes, resulting in additional operational costs.
 This project maps and quantifies it for September 2024.
-With the default filters, the system carries a rebalancing burden of roughly **4,300 bikes per weekday** across ~120 chronically imbalanced stations.
+With the default filters, the system carries a rebalancing burden of roughly 4,300 bikes per weekday across 120 chronically imbalanced stations.

 ## Highlights